Chemical solutions and dissolving teaching resources

-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about dissolving (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about solutions and dissolving (GCSE and Key Stage 3)

 What does solute concentration mean?

 KS3 starter activity on chemical solutions and concentration.
 Students are challenged to think deeply about what the term concentration means.
 They use the terms solute, solvent and solution to consider which solution has the highest concentration.
 (PDF)

 This is a lovely demonstration to show what happens when a supersaturated solution of sodium ethanoate crystallises.

 KS3/GCSE thinking tasks looking at the similarities and differences between dissolving and melting.
 This discussion activity encourages deep thinking about two very familiar processes: dissolving and melting.
 Although both processes seem very different, they both involve breaking bonds.
 However, the energy required to break these bonds have very different origins.
 (PDF)

 Key Stage 3 question comparing snow melting and salt dissolving.
 Students discuss what happens to rock salt and snow in winter.
 The discussion will hopefully lead students to understand the difference between melting and dissolving.
 (PDF)